 Outcomes

-Short-term Pell launches July 1, 2026 for 8–15 week programs — but only if you can prove a 70% completion rate AND a 70% job-placement rate.
-That's a tracking problem most career schools haven't solved.
+Short-term Pell launches July 1, 2026 for 8 to 15 week programs, but only if you can prove a 70 percent completion rate and a 70 percent job-placement rate.
+That is a tracking problem most career schools have not solved.

-The new Workforce Pell Grant program opens federal aid to high-quality short-term programs (8–15 weeks, roughly 150–599 clock hours) starting July 1, 2026 — a once-in-a-generation enrollment opportunity for career schools.
-But eligibility is earned, not granted: a program must demonstrate a **completion rate of at least 70% and a job-placement rate of at least 70%**, proven with data.
+The new Workforce Pell Grant program opens federal aid to high-quality short-term programs (8 to 15 weeks, roughly 150 to 599 clock hours) starting July 1, 2026, a once-in-a-generation enrollment opportunity for career schools.
+But eligibility is earned, not granted.
+A program must demonstrate a completion rate of at least 70 percent and a job-placement rate of at least 70 percent, proven with data.

 The catch

-Those two numbers are exactly the numbers most career schools struggle to produce cleanly.
-Completion is buried in the registrar; placement is anecdotal or stuck in a spreadsheet a coordinator updates once a year.
-If you can't measure both, continuously, you can't qualify — and you leave Workforce Pell money on the table.
+Those two numbers are exactly the ones most career schools struggle to produce cleanly.
+Completion is buried in the registrar, and placement is anecdotal or stuck in a spreadsheet a coordinator updates once a year.
+If you cannot measure both, continuously, you cannot qualify, and you leave Workforce Pell money on the table.

 How ApolloSRM solves it

-ApolloSRM runs **clock-hour programs, completion/graduation tracking, and verified placement on one student record**.
+ApolloSRM runs clock-hour programs, completion and graduation tracking, and verified placement on one student record.
 Completion is a query, not a project.
 Placement is first-class, with employer records and verification.
 Lumen compiles the completion-and-placement evidence into an audit-ready report on demand.

 What this looks like in practice

-Stand up an 8–15 week program and its completion and placement rates accrue on a live dashboard from day one.
-Before you petition for eligibility — and every term after — you can show the 70/70 with the underlying student records behind each number.
+Stand up an 8 to 15 week program and its completion and placement rates accrue on a live dashboard from day one.
+Before you petition for eligibility, and every term after, you can show the 70/70 with the underlying student records behind each number.
 If a cohort dips below the line, you catch it early enough to intervene, not after the program quietly loses its standing.

-Qualify for Workforce Pell on day one — and keep qualifying — because the 70/70 you have to prove is already live on every program dashboard.
-Your competitors will be reconstructing it by hand.
+Qualify for Workforce Pell on day one, and keep qualifying, because the 70/70 you have to prove is already live on every program dashboard.
+Your competitors will be reconstructing it by hand while you are already cleared for the next launch.

 Ready to fly your school on one platform?